ppone/docs/guides/payment-incentives.md

 ## Late Fees

 Late fees can be used to provide an incentive for customers to not pay you late, less they incur a penalty.
 Generally late fees are not used for the revenue they produce, but as a situation your customer would want to avoid.
-In some cases late fees might be useful as a bargaining chip because they
+In some cases late fees might be useful as a bargaining chip with a past due customer.
+In exchange for an immediate payment you might agree to waive the late fee.

 You can configure Invoiced to assess late fees on your invoices for you automatically.

 ### Setting up late fees

-These instructions can be followed to setup late fees on Invoiced for all of your invoices with chasing enabled:
+These instructions can be followed to setup late fees on Invoiced for all of your past due invoices:

 1. Go to **Settings** > **General**.